 Practicality And Comfort

-The majority of the variants of this model are two wheel drive, however there are a number of 4×4 Nissan Qashqai variants that give you that extra bit of security and practicality in winter or on mild off-road tracks.
+The majority of this model’s variants are two-wheel drive; however, there are 44 Nissan Qashqai variants that provide extra security and practicality in winter or on mild off-road tracks.